Coal in Turkey: Coal phase-out

-The UN and youth activists have called for a 2030 end date, but as of 2023 there is no plan to reduce coal use.
+The UN and youth activists have called for a 2030 end date, but as of 2026 there is no plan for coal phase out.
 The World Bank has proposed general objectives and estimated the cost, but has suggested government do far more detailed planning.
+Istanbul Policy Center said in 2025 that coal power could be phased out by 2036.

 A 2020 study of coal-fired residential heating in Turkey's 3rd largest city İzmir estimated the cost of replacing it versus the reduction in illness and premature deaths.
 Five old plants (Afşin-Elbistan A, Seyitömer, Tunçbilek, Kangal and Çatalağzı) were closed in 2020 because they did not meet new pollution limits but were all restarted later in the year.
 The country is the world's ninth-largest consumer of coal, similar to Poland.
 In contrast during the early 21st century German energy from coal fell from 6x that of Turkey to below Turkey.
 In terms of energy resources, Spain is more similar, having hydropower and abundant sunshine, and its transition away from coal could also be a model.
 Turkish industry has experience converting coal to solar outside the country.
 Companies which get much of their revenue from coal (such as Elgin Emtia and İmbat with over 90%) are on the Urgewald Global Coal Exit List.

 Employment

 Historically some agricultural workers moved to coal with the expropriation of agricultural land for the coal industry.
 Although only 0.3% of workers are coal miners it is very important for some small isolated communities: middle-aged miners in Soma are particularly vulnerable.
 In 2019, the minimum wage for coal miners was twice the standard minimum wage.

 Due to the complex geology of the Zonguldak basin, hard coal production in Turkey is insignificant, heavily subsidised and labour-intensive.
 However Zonguldak Province is highly dependent on coal.
 By 2021 the number of people working in hard coal mines in Zonguldak had dropped to 7,000: many people of working age had moved to Istanbul, and the population had decreased, leaving more pensioners than working people in the province.

-Despite this, as of 2020, Turkey had not implemented a just transition policy, although the government spoke in favor of it in 2015 and it is supported by the European Bank for Reconstruction and Development and environmental organisations such as Greenpeace.
+Despite this, as of 2026, Turkey had not implemented a just transition policy, although the government spoke in favor of it in 2015 and it is supported by the European Bank for Reconstruction and Development and environmental organisations such as Greenpeace.